I'm Still Standing

 "I'll come round tonight, shall I?" says the landowner.
 "Tell me, what do you drink?"

-"What doesn't he drink?" says Theresa.
+"What doesn't he drink?" says Teresa.

 Martyn apologises for the interruption and asks what he was talking about.
 "Booze, was it?
 Aye well, sometimes I get angry about what's happened to me, but anything I had coming was well on its way.
 I've hammered my body all my life.
 If I wasn't playing rugby I was rock-climbing or deep-sea diving or fighting."